-Sarah is a Solicitor with over five years’ experience specialising in complex and high-value personal injury cases at a major national law firm.
+Sarah is a Solicitor who, since 2014, has specialised in complex and high-value personal injury cases.
 Sarah has dedicated her career to supporting claimants through what can often be the most difficult time in their lives.

-- She has litigated both individual complex personal injury cases and one of the largest personal injury group actions to proceed to trial before the High Court for 3 months.
+- Sarah joined Sintons in 2019 having litigated both individual complex personal injury cases and challenging group actions, including one of the largest personal injury group actions to proceed to trial before the High Court, at Leigh Day;

-- Sarah prides herself on going the extra mile to visit her clients and will always visit them in their home environment and to ensure that they get the rehabilitation that they need in the way that works for them.
+- Sarah prides herself on going the extra mile to visit her clients and will always visit them in their home environment;

-- As a solicitor advocate, Sarah has Higher Rights of Audience to appear for her clients at hearings, trials and in inquests.
+- Sarah has her Higher Rights of Audience to appear for her clients at hearings, trials and in inquests;

-- As a student Sarah worked as personal assistant for an individual with severe impairments and this furthers her understanding of working with individuals who have suffered severe life changing injuries.
-During the years that she worked as a personal assistant she attended many informative events such the annual conference for the International Society of Augmentative and Alternative Communication (ISSAC).
+- Previously Sarah worked as a personal assistant for an individual with severe impairments and this furthers her understanding of working with individuals who have suffered severe life changing injuries.
+During the years that she worked as a personal assistant she attended many informative events, such the annual conference for the International Society of Augmentative and Alternative Communication (ISSAC).
 Sarah applies the knowledge that she has of the barriers society imposes to her work with a view to obtaining the financial compensation that her clients need to overcome those barriers.

 In her free time Sarah enjoys spending time outdoors.
 She enjoys hiking and has climbed the Julian Alps.
 Sarah is also a keen cyclist and has completed the Ride100 to raise money for charity.
 She is looking forward to completing the Great Northern Bike Ride this August with her sister.